ge00rg/website-heroku/README.md

 <a name="banner"></a>
 ## 2. Banner Images

-For all pages except the home page the banner images should be located in `assets/img/banners` .
+For all except the home page the banner images should be located in `assets/img/banners` .
 Then we need to indicate that we want to use a particular image in that folder in the file corresponding to the page we want to use it on.
 All page-files are located in the folder `pages`.
 Now if we want to change the banner of the news page for example, we open `news.md` and edit (or add, if it doesn't exist) the line

 ```yaml
 banner-img: "news_image.JPG"